 We are committed to providing training and technical assistance to help your program reach its Colorado Shines rating goals.

-Colorado Shines Quality Improvement Supports
+Colorado Shines Quality Improvement Grants are OPEN

 There are TWO STEPS to the application process:

-First, login to Colorado Shines QRIS.
+First, login to the Provider Hub for Colorado Shines QRIS.

 Click on Application.